IEEE-GRSS-SRM/SRMIST-COE-Grievance-Application/README.md

 ### Google OAuth Feature
 - Get email, name, registration number from SRM mail Google OAuth.
 - If email already exists in the database, return their details in the database (all details, including role).
-- If email does not exist in the database, ask for user's campus and department using a dropdown box.
+- If email does not exist in the database, ask for user's campus, department and degree using a dropdown box.
 - Register the user details in the database with the role 'user'.

 ### Students Request Posting, Request Viewing and Timeline Viewing Page